1522 Kokkola: Classification and orbit

 The S-type asteroid and member of the Vesta family is also classified as LS-type, an intermediate to the L-types.
 It orbits the Sun at a distance of 2.2–2.5 AU once every 3 years and 8 months (1,331 days).
 Its orbit has an eccentricity of 0.07 and an inclination of 5° with respect to the ecliptic.
-Due to a precovery taken at Turku, Kokkolas observation arc was extended by 3 weeks prior to its official discovery observation.
+Due to a precovery taken at Turku, Kokkola's observation arc was extended by 3 weeks prior to its official discovery observation.

 Physical characteristics

 In May 1984, American astronomer Richard Binzel obtained a rotational lightcurve of Kokkola from photometric observations.
 Lightcurve analysis gave a well-defined rotation period of 5.83 hours with a brightness amplitude of 0.29 magnitude (U=3).

 According to the survey carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Kokkola measures 9.42 kilometers in diameter and its surface has an albedo of 0.206 (revised albedo fits from 2014).
 The Collaborative Asteroid Lightcurve Link assumes an albedo of 0.20 and derives a diameter of 9.57 kilometers with an absolute magnitude of 12.46.